 While independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, you can purchase a policy to protect yourself, too.
 It's a good idea to carry this coverage for financial protection against work injuries, which health insurance might not cover.

-In certain states, building design businesses must purchase workers’ compensation insurance through a monopolistic state fund.
+In certain states, building design businesses must purchase coverage through a monopolistic workers' comp state fund.
 Those states are:

 If you purchase workers’ comp through a monopolistic state fund, it might not include employer’s liability insurance.
 However, you can purchase it as stop gap coverage from a private insurance company.

 Even employees who only work in an office are at risk for an injury.
 They could slip on a wet floor or trip over equipment.
 If an employee is injured on the job it can lead to an insurance claim — and a rise in your premiums.

 Every business owner can manage some risks by providing safety training and removing clutter and other hazards from the workplace.
 Taking these steps could reduce employee injuries along with insurance rates.

 Workers’ compensation offers protection for your employees and to some extent your business, but it doesn’t provide coverage for all risks.
 Building design business owners should also consider: